quixel200/nyan-lisp/README.md

 # nyan-lisp

-building a minimal lisp using C by following the book [https://www.buildyourownlisp.com](build your own lisp)
+building a minimal lisp using C by following the book [Build your own lisp](https://www.buildyourownlisp.com)

 compiled using GCC